paveles/Machine_Learning_and_Equity_Index_Returns/reports/Report.md

 | XGBoost           | 23.08        | 0.79                          | 20.44            | -0.1413    |

 Results reveal that Elastic Net is the only model that delivers positive $R^2_{OOS}$ and  $MSE_{test}$ below the historical moving mean.
-$MSPE^{adj}(test)$ reflects a significant decrease in the mean squared forecasting error at any common signifcance level.
+$MSPE^{adj}(test)$ reflects a significant decrease in the mean squared forecasting error at any common significance level.

 In the table below I compare the effect of different cross-validation methods on the accuracy of the Elastic Net model.